jandelee/PCF-Workshop/README.md

    If using a PWS PCF account:
    > cf login -a https://api.run.pivotal.io

-   for Email>, enter your .io PCF username
+   for Email>, enter your PCF username
-   for Password>, enter your .io PCF password
+   for Password>, enter your PCF password
-   If prompted for an org, select an appropriate org
-   If prompted for a space, enter an appropriate space

 4. Select an Org (if needed) and a Space;
 5. From your project's directory, type: cf push